Necrotizing Enterocolitis

 - Blood cultures may be positive in 20–30% of cases, often gram-negative organisms.

-- Medications may have a direct mucosal injury.
+- Medications may cause direct mucosal injury.

 There's more to see -- the rest of this topic is available only to subscribers.